-What is it?
-Well, each individual kernel is its own fruit, the cob is very nearly a separate fruit, and dent corn is a grain.
-This fits since it’s dried and ground up, often into flour.
+Botanically, each individual kernel is its own fruit and the cob is very nearly a separate fruit.
+However, in the normal sense, dent corn is a grain.
+This fits since it’s only eaten after being dried and ground up.

 Dent corn’s graininess contrasts with sweet corn’s vegetabliness.